martinjackson/simple-widgets/docs/PageTitle.md

 This will place a banner on the screen that indicates the title of the page.
 The banner will have the following CSS properties (most important ones):

 1.  background color: rgb(0, 124, 186)
-2.  text color: white
+2.  text color: rgb(255, 255, 255)
 3.  font size: 24pt
-4.  line height: 1.2
 5.  text align: left
-6.  border style: solid
+6.  align-items: center

 ## Props
 1.  ***title*** = the title that is on the banner.
+2.  ***smallTitle*** = a smaller title underneath the main banner title.
+Will only appear if the smallTitle prop is used.

 ## CSS Files